barakganon/Royal-Succession-Simulation/docs/technical_implementation.md

 # Technical Implementation of Royal Succession Multi-Agent Strategic Game

-This document provides technical details about how the Royal Succession Multi-Agent Strategic Game is implemented.
-It's intended for developers who want to understand the code structure, database schema, and game systems.
+This document provides comprehensive technical details about how the Royal Succession Multi-Agent Strategic Game is implemented.
+It's intended for developers who want to understand the code structure, database schema, game systems, and future development plans.

 ## Implementation Overview